leahuynh01/Customer-Segmentation-Online-Retail/README.md

-# Retail Customer Segmentation and Recommendation with RFM, K-Means, and Market Basket Analysis
+# Retail Customer Segmentation and Product Recommendation using RFM, K-Means, and Apriori"

-This project explores customer segmentation using a retail dataset.
-The primary goal is to identify meaningful customer groups and product recommendation using **RFM analysis** (Recency, Frequency, Monetary), **K-Means clustering** and **Apriori Algoritm** to help guide targeted marketing strategies.
+This project focuses on segmenting retail customers through RFM analysis and K-Means clustering, followed by product recommendations using the Apriori algorithm.
+The goal is to identify distinct customer groups and provide personalized product suggestions, enabling more effective marketing and enhanced customer experience.

 ## Data Cleaning